StereoFoley: Object-Aware Stereo Audio Generation from Video: Experiments and Results

 \subsection{Datasets}

 For our StereoFoley-base experiments, we use VGGSound~\cite{chen2020vggsound}, a widely used public dataset for V2A and Foley sound research, containing approximately 200K video examples.
-Although the dataset nominally provides stereo audio, our analysis revealed that about $27\%$ of videos are effectively mono, with left and right channels nearly identical (average per-file difference $<10^{-5}$).
+Although the dataset nominally provides stereo audio, our analysis revealed that about $27\%$ of videos are effectively mono, with left and right channels nearly identical (average channel difference $<10^{-5}$).
 Acknowledging this limitation for stereo learning, we nevertheless used VGGSound as the primary training set for the StereoFoley-base model.
 Additionally, to also demonstrate our model’s potential when trained on a bigger dataset, we trained our base model on a mix of VGGSound and AudioSet~\cite{gemmeke2017audio}, a large-scale dataset of about 2M clips.
 We filtered AudioSet to remove overlap with VGGSound and excluded clips containing speech and music, making the subset more suitable for Foley sound generation research.

 For StereoFoley-obj, we observed that object-aware stereo is underrepresented in VGGSound.
 Using our synthetic pipeline’s object tracker, we analyzed trajectories and sizes to identify suitable samples.
 We retained videos with no more than three scenes, at least one of which contained a single trackable object that was either stationary off-center or moved beyond $15\%$ from the screen center.
 We further excluded cases where objects were too small ($\leq2\%$ of the frame) or too large ($\geq60\%$).
 We found that only about $18\%$ of the dataset satisfied these criteria, and we refer to this subset as VGG-obj.
 Based on our own inspection of VGGSound’s original audio, we estimate that less than $10\%$ of these clips (roughly $1.8\%$ of VGGSound overall) exhibit clear object-aware stereo spatialization, making VGGSound unsuitable for stereo spatialization learning on its own.
-For this reason, we generated stereo object-aware audio for the VGG-obj subset, replaced the originals, and used the modified dataset to fine-tune StereoFoley-base into StereoFoley-obj.
+We generated stereo object-aware audio for the VGG-obj subset.
+Replacing only this subset, we fine-tuned StereoFoley-base into StereoFoley-obj while retaining natural audio ambience.